 To confirm prostate cancer, however, a doctor will normally recommend a biopsy.
 The procedure involves multiple samples of prostate tissue that are collected by inserting hollow needles into the gland and then withdrawing them.
 This is the definitive test to see if there are tumors and if they are cancerous.

-However, there is overwhelming evidence which proves that screening for prostate cancer is more harmful than beneficial.
+However, there is overwhelming evidence that proves that screening for prostate cancer is more harmful than beneficial when patients are not adequately selected and unnecessary biopsies are performed.

 What is the controversy surrounding PSA screening?

 Overtreatment exposes us to potential complications and adverse effects.
-These include the inability to control urine flow, bowel problems, and loss of erections.
+These include the inability to control urine flow, and loss of erections.

-Another controversy surrounding the PSA test is that it may give false-positive or false-negative results for prostate cancer.
+Another controversy surrounding prostate cancer screening, using the PSA test, is that it may give false-positive or false-negative results for prostate cancer.
 What that means is you may have an elevated PSA level, but no cancer is actually present.

 A false-positive test result will only cause anxiety for you and your family and might lead to unnecessary medical procedures.